-MONDAY, AUGUST 14 and TUESDAY, AUGUST 15 (date varies by country): Millions of Hindus worldwide revel in the spirit of Lord Krishna, fasting, chanting, indulging in sweets and celebrating for the grand festival of Krishna Janmashtami.
+MONDAY, AUGUST 30: Millions of Hindus worldwide revel in the spirit of Lord Krishna, fasting, chanting, indulging in sweets and celebrating for the grand festival of Krishna Janmashtami.
 An observance that lasts eight days in some regions, Krishna Janmashtami honors the birth of the Hindu deity Krishna, the eighth avatar of Vishnu.
-To devotees, Krishna is the epitome of countless characteristics: according to ancient texts, he is a mischievous and fun-loving child, a romantic lover and an empathetic friend.
+To devotees, Krishna is the epitome of many characteristics: according to ancient texts, he is a mischievous and fun-loving child, a romantic lover and an empathetic friend.

-On Krishna Janmashtami, events begin before sunrise and last through midnight.
-Public and private prayer, both in centuries-old temples and in private homes, can include chanting and singing or a more private praise.
-Feasts of many dishes are prepared, and dances and dramas depicting the life and ways of Krishna are watched with fanfare.
+On this, Krishna’s birthday, events begin before sunrise and last through midnight.
+Public and private prayer can include chanting, singing and more.
+Feasts of many dishes are often prepared, and dances and dramas depicting the life and ways of Krishna are watched with fanfare.
 Some devotees dress or decorate statues of Krishna, while others string garlands across temples or in their homes.

-In Mumbai, Pune and in other regions, boys form human pyramids in hopes of having the highest boy break an earthen pot (called a handi) filled with buttermilk, which is tied to a string strung high above the streets.
+In Mumbai, Pune and in other regions, boys traditionally form human pyramids in hopes of having the highest boy break an earthen pot (called a handi) filled with buttermilk, which is tied to a string strung high above the streets.
 If the pot is broken, buttermilk spills over the group and the boys win prize money.
-Various groups compete in Dahi Handi, in impersonation of a favorite pasttime of the child Krishna: stealing butter.
-Today, political figures, wealthy individuals and even Bollywood actors contribute to prize money for the Dahi Handi.
-In some regions of India, younger boys—typically the youngest male in a family—is dressed up like Lord Krishna on Janmashtami.
-Hindus across Nepal, the U.S., Caribbean and more revel in festivities for Krishna Janmashtami, offering fruit, flowers and coins to the deity.
+Various groups of boys compete in Dahi Handi, in impersonation of a favorite pastime of the child Krishna: stealing butter.

+In several regions, it has been announced that Dahi Handi events will resume this year, and political figures, wealthy individuals and even Bollywood actors often contribute to prize money for the Dahi Handi.
+In some regions of India, younger boys—typically the youngest male in a family—are dressed up like Lord Krishna.
+Hindus across Nepal, the U.S., the Caribbean and more revel in festivities for Krishna Janmashtami, offering fruit, flowers and coins to the deity and chanting together.